CingisAlexander/CingisAlexander.github.io/sql_quick_reference.md

 	vertex_from INT,
 	vertex_to INT);
 ```
-This table models the edges of the below graph:
+This table models the edges of the following graph:
 <p align="center">
 <img src="/img/sql_queries_recursive.jpg" alt="geo" width="300" height="150"/>
 </p>
-So, the table contains for instance the entry: `(1,2)` because there is an edge coming from the vertex $1$ and going to the vertex $2$.
+The table contains for instance the entry: `(1,2)` because there is an edge coming from the vertex $1$ and going to the vertex $2$.

-Now, the goal is to figure out what everything we can reach by starting at the vertex $1$.
-To solve this problem we use recursive queries.
+Now, the goal is to figure out which vertices we can reach if we start at the vertex $1$.

+To solve this problem we use the recursive queries.

 Firstly, we declare a `view` that will contain all possible paths.
 Then, we check out all paths starting at vertex $1$.
 ```sql